Château Mouton Rothschild 2004

 Expression of the 2004 vintage

-In summary: a deep, classical and refined Château Mouton Rothschild 2004, driven by the elegance of the vintage, the grandeur of Pauillac and the unique aromatic signature of this First Growth.
+In summary: a classical, precise and refined Château Mouton Rothschild 2004, shaped by the freshness of the vintage, the nobility of Pauillac and the prestigious signature of a Bordeaux First Growth.

 Data sheet